The ultimate guide for using product attributes in Catalog Ads

 For example, clarifying that your products are "100% natural" helps you position yourself as the better alternative for users who are conscious about the origin of their purchases.
 In their eyes, it makes you stand above the competition, being the best fit for them.

-Showing attributes in Dynamic Product Ads
+Showing attributes in Catalog Ads

 All the different features and attributes have two functions in advertising: